-The Summer 2023 season began on 26th March (0100hrs local) and will end on 29th October (0159hrs local).
-Figure 32 depicts the planned and actual usage of the night flight movement and quota limits for the summer season thus far.
+The Summer 2023 season began on 26th March 2023 (0100hrs local) and ended on 29th October 2023 (0159hrs local).
+Figure 30 depicts the planned and actual usage of the night flight movement and quota limits for the summer season.

-Figure 33 provides a breakdown of the number of flights either avoiding the night quota period (avoided) or using unplanned quota usage (non-dispensed).
-GAL has applied for 1,141 dispensations up to the end of Q3.
-1,114 of these are due to widespread and prolonged disruption caused by events to include French ATC strikes, ATC staffing across the European network and thunderstorms (CB) in both Europe and the London area.
-There were also 23 Government (20 NATS system failure, 2 related to the King's coronation and 1 for repatriation from Sudan) and 4 medical emergency dispensations granted.
+Figure 31 provides a breakdown of the number of flights either avoiding the night quota period (avoided) or using unplanned quota usage (non-dispensed).
+GAL were granted 1,293 dispensations in 2023.
+1,265 of these are due to widespread and prolonged disruption caused by events to include French ATC strikes, ATC staffing across the European network and thunderstorms (CB) in both Europe and the London area.
+There were also 24 Government (20 NATS system failure, 2 related to the King's coronation, 2 for repatriation flights from Sudan/Israel) and 4 medical emergency dispensations granted.